laurelnaiad/mldock/README.md

     StartPeriod: oneSecondInNano
   }
 })
-.then((container) => mldock.startHostHealth(container.id!, 10, defaultFollower))
+.then((container) => mldock.startHostHealthy(container.id!, 10, defaultFollower))
-// the server is up and running now.
-.then((container) => mldock.hostInspect(container.id!))
+/* the server is up and running now. */ .then((container) => mldock.hostInspect(container.id!))
 .then((containerRuntime) => {
   console.log(JSON.stringify(containerRuntime.ports))
   // => print something like the following, where the high port numbers are the
   //      externally mapped ports for the standard marklogic ports
-// => { '8000': 39472, '8001': 38497, '8002': 38434 }
+  // { '8000': 39472, '8001': 38497, '8002': 38434 }
 })
 ```